Basic shapes

 In CSS-styled HTML, the

-property sets the color of the text letters.
-However, in SVG text, the color is controlled by the same fill
+color property sets the color of the text letters.
+However, in SVG text, the color is controlled by the same fill property used to set the color of SVG shapes.

 To set the font-size property in SVG, you can use either CSS rules with the same syntax as for HTML(The using method is same as css) or define the font-size presentation attribute.
 For font-size presentation attribute, we can also set unit value.